 - Consider what information is appropriate to share

 - Enable delegates to write their ‘openness statement’

-We hope that you will be able to join us on 20th October.
-To register your interest, please email: Jo Metcalf, at MyPlus Students’ Club.
+We hope that you will be able to join us on 20th October, please book your place now.